JulianKeller/dungeoncrawl/dungeoncrawl/issues/attributes-issues.md

 ## Current Issues
 [38] - Fix the tank as it runs off the screen
-[41] - Fix the server so it runs fast
+[42] - Fix the server so it runs fast, convert to threadsafe arrays

 ## Open Issues ##
 [12] - update floor tiles